fajarsiddiqfs/fajarsiddiqfs/README.md

 - 📫 Chat with me on [Telegram](https://fajarsiddiq.com/chat) if you want to ask me anything

 - 📄 Know about my experiences, you can view my [Resume](https://fajarsiddiq.com/resume)

+- 🤑 You can send me a tip via [Stripe](https://fajarsiddiq.com/tip)

+- ⭐ For a quick link of my resources & latest update go to my [Bio Link](https://fajarsiddiq.com/links)

 - ⚡ Fun fact **I'm a Digital Nomad, Producer & Professional yo-yo players for 20+ years**